 The SEC continued to recognize this problem in another matter: In the Matter of 1st Discount Brokerage, Inc., Release No. 66212A, Admin.
 Proc.
 File No. 3-14710 (Jan.
 23, 2012).
 The SEC opined that firms using an independent broker model require greater supervision than that of a traditional wire house brokerage firm.
 The lack of unannounced audits of a far-away broker with no one looking over his shoulder was wholly deficient.
-The failure to adequately supervise the subject broker's conduct resulted in a nearly \$9 million Ponzi scheme running without interference from the firm.
+The failure to adequately supervise the subject broker's conduct resulted in a nearly \$9 million Ponzi scheme.